eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

         - type checking disappears at the SQL boundary
         - SQL has problems (more on this later)
     - case 2: use an orm
-      - orm means object relational mapper
-        - but let's not get caught up by syntax
-        - by orm i mean
-          - a library that takes over database interaction
-          - where you can design "languag-first" rather than sql first
-          - you write classes (or records, depending on the language youre using)
-          - and sprinkle annotations maybe
-          - and you get auto-generated schemas and sql
-          - the thing manages creating and alternating schemas and making queries
-          - typically the goal is to have a succint (if not simple) way to interact with the database
-          - in other words, something is an orm if it lets you write code that looks like this: [example]
-          - no oop needed
       - pros:
         - very quick to write
         - looks like this: [pic of a django orm code]